spicetify/cli/CustomApps/lyrics-plus/README.md

 -   A few parts of app code are taken from Spotify official app, including SyncedLyricsPage, CSS animation and TabBar.
 Please do not distribute these code else where out of Spotify/Spicetify context.
 -   Netease synced lyrics parser is adapted from [mantou132/Spotify-Lyrics](https://github.com/mantou132/Spotify-Lyrics).
 Give it a Star if you like this app.
+-   The Algorithm for converting japanese lyrics is based on [Hexenq's Kuroshiro](https://github.com/hexenq/kuroshiro).